-What comes to mind when Taj Mahal is mentioned?
+What comes to mind when the Taj Mahal is mentioned?
 Love.
 Undying love.

-Yes, Taj Mahal is always synonymous with the undying love of Emperor Shah Jahan to his favourite wife.
-He built it to honour the memory of his beloved who died while giving birth to their 11th child.
+Yes, Taj Mahal is always synonymous with the undying love of Emperor Shah Jahan to his favorite wife.
+He built it to honor the memory of his beloved who died while giving birth to their 11th child.
 Her death affected the emperor so hard that his hair and beard turned white in few months.
 Theirs is a love story that has been told from one generation to another.
-The Emperor’s love to his wife is bigger than the size and fame of this monument.
+The Emperor’s love for his wife is bigger than the size and fame of this monument.

-You might wonder why the Taj resembles like that of a mosque – that’s because Shan Jahan was a Muslim and India has long history with the religion.
+You might wonder why the Taj resembles that of a mosque – that’s because Shan Jahan was a Muslim and India has a long history with the religion.

 It can be translated as “Crown Palace.”

-It is made of white marble that changes colours at different times of the day.
+It is made of white marble that changes colors at different times of the day.

 It took 22,000 people to build this magnificent building that later nicknamed as, “the world’s most beautiful building.”